 Travelling via railway has always held a special allure for me.
 There is something magical and romantic about watching the world go by from the comfort of a train car.
 In 1988, my family traveled to Disneyland from Seattle on an Amtrak train – a trip which took a couple of days if I recall correctly.
 It was a fantastically exciting experience for an 11-year-old.
 I guess I have been fascinated by train travel ever since then.

 The Orient Express was actually not one single train but a railway service that ran along several different routes over the years.
-Originally created in 1883, the Orient Express typically ran from Paris to Istanbul, although other endpoints have included London, Calais, Bucharest, and Athens.
+Originally created in 1883, the Orient Express typically ran from Paris to Istanbul, although other endpoints have included London (home of the fabulous Queen’s Walk), Calais, Bucharest, and Athens.
 While the Orient Express ceased to operate in 2009 and the route officially disappeared from European railway timetables, trains still regularly travel along the same tracks.
 It is possible to piece together a journey along the same route using other trains.

 Because, let me tell you, there is nothing express about this route.

 Part 1: Belgrade, Serbia to NiÅ¡, Serbia

 Tuesday, December 17 from 1:16 pm to 7:04 pm